nbeaver/why-linux-is-better/why-linux-is-better.rst

 (This is to maintain `compatibility with MS-DOS`_ filesystems and ultimately to the era of FORTRAN and punch cards.)
 However, Windows' own NTFS filesystem is `case-preserving`_.
-This means that it is possible to mount an NTFS partition with Linux and make a file called "Myfile.txt" in the same directory as "MYFILE.TXT", but it will `not possible to read or modify both those files`_ using standard Windows software.
+This means that it is possible to mount an NTFS partition with Linux and make a file called "Myfile.txt" in the same directory as "MYFILE.TXT", but it will `not be possible to read or modify both those files`_ using standard Windows software.

 .. _Windows API for opening files: http://msdn.microsoft.com/en-us/library/windows/desktop/aa363858(v=vs.85).aspx
 .. _is not case-sensitive: http://support.microsoft.com/kb/100625
 .. _compatibility with MS-DOS: http://msdn.microsoft.com/en-us/library/windows/desktop/aa365247(v=vs.85).aspx
 .. _case-preserving: http://en.wikipedia.org/wiki/Case_preservation
-.. _not possible to read or modify both those files: http://technet.microsoft.com/en-us/library/cc976809.aspx
+.. _not be possible to read or modify both those files: http://technet.microsoft.com/en-us/library/cc976809.aspx

 `Not everyone`_ considers filename case insensitivity to be a bad thing.
 However, it does have `negative`_ `ramifications`_ for cross-platform development.